phillipgessert/phillipgessert.github.io/index.md

 ### Why Choose Me?

+#### Value

 I pride myself in finding high-quality, low cost solutions to common design problems.
 I aim to find a good nexus between quality and cost.
 This means I am not the cheapest book designer, but I do deliver the best bang for your buck.

+#### Quality

 I do not treat your book as a rote technical task.
 I am a designer, first and foremost, and strive to create tasteful and elegant designs.

+#### Honesty

+I aim to be candid and frank with you about your project, alert you to potential issues as quickly as I can, and never obscure anything about the process.
+This means I immediately alert you to anything that could possibly affect your project.
+There may be occasional false alarms, but I think it is better to be safe than sorry.

+#### Tenacity

+I work tirelessly to correct any issues you may encounter.
+If you have any sort of problem with your files, at any time, I will do my level best to help.

 ---